Long Live Walter Jameson

 "Long Live Walter Jameson" is episode 24 of the American television anthology series The Twilight Zone.

 Opening narration

 You're looking at Act One, Scene One, of a nightmare, one not restricted to witching hours of dark, rainswept nights.
 Professor Walter Jameson, popular beyond words, who talks of the past as if it were the present, who conjures up the dead as if they were alive.

-The narration continues after the camera cuts to an elderly man seated among the students during Jameson's lecture.
+The narration continues after the camera cuts to an elderly man seated among the students during Walter's lecture.

 In the view of this man, Professor Samuel Kittridge, Walter Jameson has access to knowledge that couldn't come out of a volume of history, but rather from a book on black magic, which is to say that this nightmare begins at noon.